Actindo-AG/Documentation/Webhooks/UserInterface/02_Workers.md

 - [![Delete](../../Assets/Icons/Trash10.png "[Delete]") DELETE]
     Click this button to delete a worker. <!---You can delete several webhooks at once?-->
     You can only delete a worker, if it is not assigned to a webhook.
-For detailed information, see [Remove worker assignment](../Integration/02_ManageWebhooks.md#remove-worker-assignment).
+For detailed information, see [Remove associated worker](../Integration/02_ManageWebhooks.md#remove-associated-worker).

 - ![Shutdown all](../../Assets/Icons/StopCircle.png "[Shutdown all]") SHUTDOWN ALL]
     Click this button to shut down all active workers.